tido64/rainbow/doc/content/getting-started.md

    select _Run with PowerShell_.
 You can dismiss any prompts about execution policy.

-5. When Visual Studio opens the project, simply hit `F5` to build and run.
+5. When Visual Studio opens the project, right-click on `rainbow` and select `Set as StartUp Project`.
+Then hit `F5` to build and run.

 ## Building for macOS